 Key element of the eastern flank

-Many experts say that Poland needs an airport with high capacity, capable of operating 24 hours a day and 7 days a week, adapted to handle cargo (goods), connected to motorways and the rail network – in other words, just like the planned Solidarity Transport Hub.
-Such infrastructure will contribute to increased operational mobility on NATO's eastern flank.
+Many experts say that Poland needs an airport with high capacity, capable of operating 24 hours a day and 7 days a week, adapted to handle cargo (goods), connected to motorways and the rail network – in other words, just like the plan CPK.
+Such infrastructure will contribute to increased operational mobility on NATO’s eastern flank.

 The current political and military situation in the vicinity of NATO’s eastern flank and the war in Ukraine actually confirm the validity of the decisions taken by the Polish state authorities in this regard.
 The implementation of this project must take into account the need to provide it with anti-missile and anti-aircraft defence, both in peacetime and in wartime, as the airport will become a facility of strategic importance from the point of view of benefits for the economy and defence of the Polish state.
 In addition, the airport will also play a strategic role for our allies in the event of need for a quick transfer of NATO forces to the eastern flank